A constant-time algorithm for middle levels Gray codes: Preliminaries

 \textit{Bitstrings and lattice paths.} We let~$B_{n,k}$ denote the set of all bitstrings of length~$n$ with weight~$k$.
 Any bitstring $x\in B_{n,k}$ can be interpreted as a lattice path as follows; see Figure~\ref{fig:bij}: We read~$x$ from left to right and draw a path in the integer lattice $\mathbb{Z}_2$ that starts at the origin~$(0,0)$.
 For every 1-bit encountered in~$x$, we draw an \emph{$\upstep$-step} that changes the current coordinate by~$(+1,+1)$, and for every 0-bit encountered in~$x$, we draw a \emph{$\downstep$-step} that changes the current coordinate by~$(+1,-1)$.
 Note that the resulting lattice path ends at the coordinate~$(n,2k-n)$.
 We let~$D_n$ denote the bitstrings from~$B_{2n,n}$ with the property that in every prefix, there are at least as many 1s as 0s.
 Moreover, we let~$D_n^-$ denote the bitstrings from~$B_{2n,n}$ that have this property for all but exactly one prefix.
-In terms of lattice paths, $D_n$ are the paths that always stay above the abscissa~$y=0$, commonly known as \emph{Dyck paths}, whereas~$D_n^-$ are the paths that move below the abscissa~$y=0$ exactly once.
+In terms of lattice paths, $D_n$ are the paths with $2n$ steps that end at the abscissa~$y=0$ and that never move below this line, commonly known as \emph{Dyck paths}, whereas~$D_n^-$ are the paths that move below the abscissa~$y=0$ exactly once.
 It is well-known that $|D_n|=|D_n^-|$ and that this quantity is given by the $n$th Catalan number.
 We also define $D:=\bigcup_{n\geq 0}D_n$.
-Any~$x\in D$ can be written uniquely as $x=1u0v$ with $u,v\in D$.
+Any nonempty~$x\in D$ can be written uniquely as $x=1u0v$ with $u,v\in D$.
 Similarly, any~$x\in D^-$ can be written uniquely as $x=u01v$ with~$u,v\in D$.
 We refer to this as the \emph{canonical decomposition of~$x$}; see Table~\ref{tab:paths-q6}.

 \textit{Rooted trees.} An \emph{(ordered) rooted tree} is a tree with a specified root vertex, and the children of each vertex have a specified left-to-right ordering.
 We think of a rooted tree as a tree embedded in the plane with the root on top, with downward edges leading from any vertex to its children, and the children appear in the specified left-to-right ordering.
 Using a standard Catalan bijection, every Dyck path~$x\in D_n$ can be interpreted as a rooted tree with $n$~edges; see~\cite{MR3467982} and Figure~\ref{fig:bij}.
 We therefore refer to the elements of~$D_n$ also as rooted trees.
 Given a rooted tree~$x$, the rotation operation $\trot(x)$ shifts the root to the leftmost child of the root; see Figure~\ref{fig:rot}.
 In terms of bitstrings, if $x=1u0v$ is the canonical decomposition of~$x$, then $\trot(x)=u1v0$.